arturoherrero/sparky/README.md

 There's a lot of stuff you can do.

-Number of commits to the github/groovy-core Git repository, by author:
+Number of commits to the [groovy-core] Git repository, by author:

     $ git shortlog -s |
     > awk '{print $1}' |